coghex/sudoku/README.md

 sudoku
 ======

+Imagine that everything said here works for 9x9 puzzles now and I am too lazy to change the readme

-Solves 4X4 sudoku using game theory
+Solves 4x4 sudoku using game theory

 Just input in matlab a array where the empty spots are 0's.